 It’s also useful for naming characters from any role-playing games you enjoy, from Dungeons and Dragons to The Elder Scrolls.
 A tool like this can give you truly unique fantasy names.

-You can even use this fantasy race names generator to help you come up with your own unique and original fantasy races, different from elves, orcs, and dwarves.
+You can even use this fantasy race names generator to help you come up with your own unique and original fantasy races, different from elves, orcs, dragons and dwarves.

 This tool also serves as a fantasy last name generator.
 Surnames are underused in the fantasy genre.
 The examples we do see illustrate how powerful they can be when used in the right way.